Judgment Day (2005): Storylines

-The event featured seven professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots and storylines.
-Wrestlers portrayed either a villainous or fan favorite gimmick as they followed a series of events which generally built tension, leading to a wrestling match.
-The name of a wrestler's character was not always the person's birth name, as wrestlers often use a stage name to portray their character.
-All wrestlers were from the SmackDown! brand – a storyline division in which WWE assigned its employees to a different program, the other being Raw.
+The event featured seven professional wrestling matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the SmackDown! brand, while storylines were produced on WWE's weekly television show, SmackDown!.

 The main event at Judgment Day was between John Cena and John "Bradshaw" Layfield (JBL) over the WWE Championship in an "I Quit" match.
 The previous month at WrestleMania 21, Cena defeated JBL to win the WWE Championship.
 On the April 7 episode of SmackDown!, SmackDown!
-General Manager Theodore Long scheduled a series of number one contenders matches, after JBL, Eddie Guerrero, Rey Mysterio Jr., The Big Show, Booker T, and Kurt Angle all demanded a WWE Championship match.
+General Manager Theodore Long scheduled a series of number one contenders matches, after JBL, Eddie Guerrero, Rey Mysterio, The Big Show, Booker T, and Kurt Angle all demanded a WWE Championship match.
 The first match that Long announced was between JBL and Rey Mysterio.
 Mysterio was disqualified, after Eddie Guerrero interfered and attacked JBL, resulting in JBL winning the match.
 The following week on SmackDown!, Guerrero and Kurt Angle were scheduled for the second contender's match.
 Angle advanced to the finals, as he went on to defeat Guerrero.
 Later during the program, Cena unveiled a spinner version of the WWE championship.
 Before the unveiling, however, JBL came out wearing the original WWE championship.
 On the April 21 episode of SmackDown!, Booker T and Big Show were booked in another contenders match.
-After the match ended in a double disqualification, Long booked JBL, Angle, Booker T, and Big Show in a Fatal Four-Way match for the following week.
-JBL won the match, after he pinned Angle and having the right to face Cena at Judgment Day for the WWE Championship.
+After the match ended in a double disqualification, Long booked JBL, Angle, Booker T, and Big Show in a fatal four-way elimination match for the following week.
+JBL won the match, after he last eliminated Angle and having the right to face Cena at Judgment Day for the WWE Championship.
 On the May 5 episode of SmackDown!, Cena proposed that he would defend the championship against JBL in an "I Quit" match.
-Two weeks later, on the May 19 episode of SmackDown!, JBL faced Scotty 2 Hotty, which Scotty won after JBL was disqualified.
+He also told JBL "I am gonna beat the hell of you for everything that I stand for", and ends the segment by saying "The last two words to come out of your pathetic mouth will be I Quit".
+Two weeks later, on the May 19 episode, JBL faced Scotty 2 Hotty, which Scotty won after JBL was disqualified.
 After the match, however, JBL attacked Scotty and demanded that he say "I quit."
-JBL further the assault, choking him with a leather belt, Scotty said "I quit."
+JBL continued the assault, choking him with a leather belt, Scotty said "I quit."
 That same night, Cena defeated The Basham Brothers (Doug Basham and Danny Basham) in a handicap match.
 During the duration of the match, JBL, who was at ringside, yelled at Cena, telling him to say "I quit."